ditokapanadze/ditokapanadze/README.md

 -------------

 * 🌍  I'm based in Georgia, Tbilisi
-* ✉️  You can contact me at [ditokapanadze0@gmail.com](mailto:ditokapanadze0@gmail.com)
+* ✉️  You can contact me at [dimkapanadze@gmail.com](mailto:dimkapanadze@gmail.com)
-* 🧠  I'm learning SQL

-I've been learning to code for almost 2,5 years now.
+I've been learning to code for almost 3,5 years now.
 At first, it was a hobby but soon it became my passion.
 Have gained solid knowledge and experience in front-end web development (reactJS) now I'm working to also become a backend ninja.

 ### Skills